SNAP Benefits in West Virginia: How to Apply and Qualify

 How to Apply for SNAP Benefits in West Virginia

-Applying for SNAP benefits in West Virginia is straightforward.
-You can submit your application online, in person, or by mail.
+Applying for SNAP in West Virginia is straightforward.
+You can submit your application online, in person at a local office, or by mail.

 Apply Online

-If you prefer face-to-face assistance, you can apply at your local Department of Human Services (DHS) office.
-Staff can help you fill out the form and answer any questions you have.
+If you prefer face-to-face assistance, you can apply in person.
+A caseworker can help you complete the application and answer any questions you may have during the process.

 Apply By Mail